tianxiaozhang1/minesweeper/README.md

 Welcome to my Minesweeper exercise.

-A game that needs no introduction - Minesweeper is a game originated in the 1960s and gained popularity since Windows 3.1.
+A game that needs no introduction - Minesweeper is a game from the 1960s and gained popularity since Windows 3.1 in 1992.
+The Microsoft version was created by Curt Johnson (for IBM's OS/2) and Robert Donner (for Windows).

 The rules of this particular version is similar to the Windows version; one minor difference being only flagging/sweeping all mines (and not opening any other squares) will win the game as well.

+Only the "Expert" difficulty is implemented for simplicity.

 Gameplay looks like this: